osu-cdme/cdme-scangen/README.md

 ## To Run

-The `main.py` file currently has a basic implementation of line scanning and island scanning implemented.
+The `main.py` file currently has basic overall usage implemented, and is pretty well outlined.
+Simply run it with `python main.py`.

+Experiment with changing the line `myHatcher = hatching.Hatcher()` to `myHatcher = hatching.StripeHatcher()` or `myHatcher = hatching.BasicIslandHatcher()` to try out scan paths other than the basic alternating one.

 ## To Develop

+1. Get an editor.
+    - Visual Studio Code is recommended; the .vscode folder in this repository includes some useful debugger configurations.
-1. Set up `autopep8` for formatting.
-This depends on your editor, but in Visual Studio Code setting the editor setting "Format on Save" is recommended.
+2. Set up `autopep8` for formatting.
+    - Visual Studio Code, the editor setting "Format on Save" is recommended.

-You're good to start writing new algorithms in the pyslm/genScan folder!
+You're good to start writing new algorithms in the PowderBedFusion/genScan folder!
 There's some documentation on Box inside the "Scan Path Generation" folder; more will be written in the coming weeks.

 ## Attributions

 This infrastucture heavily uses [pyslm](https://github.com/drlukeparry/pyslm/), which is built by [@drlukeparry](https://github.com/drlukeparry).
+Note that we've done some renaming to make this closer to other bits of our architecture, particularly the OASIS framework.